EmseHub/eShopper/README.md

 # eShopper
-A platform for eShop price comparison
+A platform for eShop price comparison using Vite/React/TS/Chakra UI